-Donations are welcome during our open hours, both at the FIT Closet and USD 383's maintenance shop (located at 2031 Casement Road).
-They are open Monday through Friday, 7am to 5pm).
+Donations are welcome at the FIT Closet during our open hours.
+Please check the website for an up-to-date schedule.
 If you’re interested in making a financial donation, make your check payable to USD 383 and write FIT Closet in the memo line.
 Thank you SO MUCH for your interest and your help.

 The Families In Transition (FIT) Closet is a program of the USD 383 school district that began as a service to children and families experiencing homelessness (Head Start/Pre-K through high school).
 Over the years, this number has continued to rise.
 During the 2018-19 school year, over 387+ students were identified as homeless (FIT).